Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Sue: You don’t need to be a mind reader to know what his game is.

-Mariner escorts Tegan to the ship’s deck.
-She is awestruck, supposedly.
+When Mariner escorts Tegan to the ship’s deck, she is awestruck, apparently.

-Sue: Tegan wouldn’t be that impressed given everything she’s seen on her travels.
+Sue: Tegan wouldn’t be that impressed after everything she’s seen on her travels with the Doctor.
 I don’t buy it.

 Tegan and Mariner are joined by Turlough and the Doctor.

 Sue: This looks brilliant.
 This is one of those times when the switch from video to film actually works.
 It makes this feel even more strange.
 And I’m loving the big, dramatic close-ups, too.
 The women are doing themselves proud.

 Sue: They’re trying their best.
 The concept should be a non-starter, but it works.